KyleMit/CodingEverything/notes/frameworks/react/redux/_redux.md

 * `store` - returns a reference to the same Redux store that was passed in to the `<Provider>` component

+* [combineReducers](https://redux.js.org/api/combinereducers) - The combineReducers helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.

 ## Ecosystem

 * [Ecosystem | Redux](https://redux.js.org/introduction/ecosystem)